iExecBlockchainComputing/iexec-sdk/README.md

 #### createRequestorder

-iexec.**order.createRequestorder ( { app: Address, appmaxprice: Uint256, workerpoolmaxprice: Uint256, requester: Address, category: Uint256, volume: Uint256 \[, workerpool: Address, dataset: Address, datasetmaxprice: Uint256, beneficiary: Address, params: String, callback: Address, trust: Uint256, tag: Bytes32 \] } )** => Promise < **Requestorder** >
+iexec.**order.createRequestorder ( { app: Address, category: Uint256 \[, appmaxprice: Uint256, workerpoolmaxprice: Uint256, requester: Address, volume: Uint256, workerpool: Address, dataset: Address, datasetmaxprice: Uint256, beneficiary: Address, params: String, callback: Address, trust: Uint256, tag: Bytes32 \] } )** => Promise < **Requestorder** >

 > create a requestorder with specified params

+_mandatory values:_

+- `app`: address of the app to run
+- `category`: id of the selected computation category

+_optional values:_

+- `params`: object, map of execution params:
+  - `iexec_args`: string arguments to pass to the application
+  - `iexec_input_files`: array of url of input files for the application, default `[]`
+  - `iexec_result_storage_provider`: selected storage provider `"ipfs"|"dropbox"`, default `"ipfs"`
+  - `iexec_result_encryption`: boolean should encrypt the result default `false`
+- `dataset`: address of the dataset to use, default no dataset `NULL_ADDRESS`
+- `workerpool`: allow only specific workerpool, default all workerpools allowed `NULL_ADDRESS`
+- `appmaxprice`: max amount of nRLC allowed to spend per task from requester account to pay for the app, default 0 RLC `"0"`
+- `workerpoolmaxprice`: max amount of nRLC allowed to spend per task from requester account to pay for the workerpool, default 0 RLC `"0"`
+- `datasetmaxprice`: max amount of nRLC allowed to spend per task from requester account to pay for the dataset, default 0 RLC `"0"`
+- `volume`: number of tasks to execute, default `"1"`
+- `requester`: address paying for the computation, default current wallet address
+- `beneficiary`: address allowed to get the results, default `requester` or current wallet address
+- `callback`: smart contract to call after each task execution, default no callback `NULL_ADDRESS`
+- `tag`: required tags, default no tag required `[]`
+- `trust`: minimum trust level to reach in the PoCo, default minimum trust `"0"`

 _Example:_